scruss/circuitpython-SYN6988/README.md

 ## Internals

-The SYN6988 accepts a wide range of input encodings, none of which are supported by MicroPython.
+The SYN6988 accepts a wide range of input encodings, none of which are supported by CircuitPython.
 It does, however, support UTF16-BE (two bytes per char, no BOM, high byte first; eg: "hello" => `b'\x00h\x00e\x00l\x00l\x00o'`) which can be fairly easily fudged to work.
 If our UTF-16BE encoded data is in `data_bytes` and we define